-I started out this morning thinking I was going to tell you about a man I met on South Padre Island a few years ago who had been living on the beach, or the writer whom I briefly met in Santa Fe when he was reading at Collected Works, a downtown bookstore I'd been frequenting for many years.
+I started out this morning thinking I was going to tell you about a man I met on South Padre Island a few years ago who had been living on the beach.
+Or, the writer whom I briefly met in Santa Fe when he was reading at Collected Works, a downtown bookstore I'd been frequenting for many years.
 In the space of a few minutes he may well have changed my life.
 But then, a story from my childhood intruded and wanted to be told, so I'm putting those stories aside for now.
 I'll get back to them.

 When I was twelve years old, she went to live with her son in International Falls, leaving her house alone and unlocked.
 One day, my pal in summer exploration, Michael, who happened to actually be her grandson, came by, and looking for a way to spend a summer day we decided to check out her house.

-When we walked into the house, it felt as though I had walked into a dream where I found myself in an old black and white photograph and was about to discover what was hiding in the corners, what had been left behind that might provide clues to her life and perhaps even to my own.
+When we walked into the house, it felt as though I had walked into a dream in which I found myself in an old black and white photograph and was about to discover what was hiding in the corners, what had been left behind that might provide clues to her life and perhaps even to my own.
 Standing in her living room, looking out those empty windows, I saw only a gray landscape; the world as I knew it had become black and white.

 We didn't find much on that long-ago summer day that captured our childish attention except for a large stack of small pamphlets devoted to developing one's bosom.
 Michael didn't know what a bosom was and so I enlightened him, followed by awkward giggling and then a strange silence.
 We continued to move through the house silently and then, just as silently, left.
 It was as though we had uncovered some knowledge previously known only to Grandma Korich who was now many miles away in her new life, which should have made owning that knowledge a little more comfortable, but it did not.
 She was Michael's grandmother.
 I felt I knew something I shouldn't and I wasn't even sure what it was.